Rubbish Crusade – The Rise of UK Litter Picking

 What is driving the rise in Litter Picking?
 We are all guilty of stepping over rubbish, walking by and pretending that we didn’t see it.
 How come a growing number of people take it upon themselves to pick up other people’s litter?
 What makes these people unique and can they be a precedent for others?

-For nearly a year, I have volunteered with a litter picking charity called Turn the Tide and I am fascinated by their selfless, yet modest, efforts to clean the beaches and public spaces of Portishead.
+For over a year, I have volunteered with a litter picking charity called Turn the Tide and I am fascinated by their selfless, yet modest, efforts to clean the beaches and public spaces of Portishead.
 Turn the Tide is symbolic of the shift in attitude towards our habitual over-consumption.
 What I find so captivating is that their drive lies solely in making change happen – there is no sense of self inflation present in the group.
 They are volunteers with day jobs who dedicate their personal time, and money, to combat pollution in a North Somerset town – and are entirely self-funded.

 Is there a split in community between those that want to make change, and those who lazily rely on others, or is it simply a lack of awareness about these groups?
 I am a firm believer that change happens from the ground up.
 Rubbish Crusade is an ongoing documentary photography essay that delves into these questions as I meet likeminded people and follow them.
 I hope to learn what it is that drives them to make a difference with the hope that we can encourage others to adapt their lifestyle to a more sustainable one.